intel/dffml/master/_sources/tutorials/models/index.rst.txt

 that doesn't mean it *has* to be higher level.
 You can use the lower level APIs of any library, or no library if you wanted.

-These tutorials will show you have to implement a machine learning algorithm or wrap an existing libraries implementation, and package it so others can use it easily.
+These tutorials will show you two use existing DFFML models, implement your own machine learning algorithm or wrap an existing libraries implementation, and package it so others can use it easily.

 .. toctree::
     :maxdepth: 2
     :caption: Contents:

+    iris
     slr
     package